Science and Technology (SCI) 2022-2023 Edition

 Yearly Cycle: Annual.

 SCI 376.
-GIS for Environmental Decision Making.
+GIS for Health, Business, and the Environment.
 3 Credit Hours.

 Prerequisites: 200-level science course